-Top 5 Best Madison County Public Schools (2025)
+Best Madison County Public Schools (2026)

-For the 2025 school year, there are 7 public schools serving 2,103 students in Madison County, NC (there are 4 private schools, serving 53 private students).
+For the 2026 school year, there are 7 public schools serving 2,103 students in Madison County, NC (there are 4 private schools, serving 53 private students).
 98% of all K-12 students in Madison County, NC are educated in public schools (compared to the NC state average of 92%).

-The top ranked public schools in Madison County, NC are Hot Springs Elementary School, Madison Early College High School and Brush Creek Elementary School.
+The top-ranked public schools in Madison County, NC are Hot Springs Elementary School, Madison Early College High School and Brush Creek Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Madison County, NC public schools have an average math proficiency score of 63% (versus the North Carolina public school average of 51%), and reading proficiency score of 59% (versus the 50% statewide average).
 Schools in Madison County have an average ranking of 10/10, which is in the top 10% of North Carolina public schools.

-Minority enrollment is 12% of the student body (majority Hispanic), which is less than the North Carolina public school average of 57% (majority Black and Hispanic).
+Minority enrollment is 12% of the student body (majority Hispanic), which is less than the North Carolina public school average of 58% (majority Black and Hispanic).

-Best Public Schools in Madison County (2025)
+Best Public Schools in Madison County (2026)

 School